compilers-course-materials/starter-boa/README.md

 Numbers, unary operators, let-bindings, and ids have the same semantics as before.
 Binary operator expressions evaluate their arguments and combine them based on the operator.
 If expressions behave similarly to if statements in C: first, the conditional (first part) is evaluated.
-If it is not `0`, the else branch is evaluated.
+If it is `0`, the else branch is evaluated.
 Otherwise, the then branch is evaluated.

 ### Examples